-West York makes late district push
+West York makes late push for district baseball playoffs

 West York found itself in a precarious position 12 games into the season, when the Bulldogs were sitting on a 5-7 record.